milad-ai/dbcs_4051/project.md

 ## Final Project

-- **Total Weight:** 5 points
+- **Total Weight:** 6 points

-For the final project, each student must design and implement a complete database system from scratch and deploy it using Streamlit and PostgreSQL, leveraging **Ploomber Cloud** for deployment and **Neon** for serverless PostgreSQL database management.
+For the final project, each student must design and implement a complete database system from scratch and deploy it using Flask and PostgreSQL, leveraging **Vercel** for deployment (or running locally) and **Neon** for serverless PostgreSQL database management.

 ### Steps and Grading